Three-body final state interactions in $B^+\to D\bar{D}K^+$ decays: Framework

 where $\vec{p}_1$($\vec{k}_1$), $\vec{p}_2$ ($\vec{k}_2$) are momenta of the incoming (outgoing) $D$ and $\bar{D}$, respectively.
 The six parameters $v^1_{ij} (i\le j)$ are also determined from the experimental data.

 Within the interested energy region, there are also several normal charmonia which can couple to a pair of open charmed mesons, which also contribute to the $D\bar{D}$ interactions.
-The leading order Lagrangian for the S-wave charmed meson pair, i.e.$D^{(*)}\bar{D}^{(*)}$ coupling to the P-wave charmonium is given as~\cite{Guo:2010ak}
+The leading order Lagrangian for the $S$-wave charmed meson pair, i.e., $D^{(*)}\bar{D}^{(*)}$ coupling to the $P$-wave charmonium is given as~\cite{Guo:2010ak}

 Here,